Grease Management to Prevent Grease Fires

 - ALWAYS trim your fatty meats prior to cooking if your grill temp is going to be higher than 360°F. Fatty meats on the grill need to be cooked at a low temperature for longer periods of time to prevent oil flare-ups.

 - ALWAYS inspect your tray, drain chute, and bucket prior to cooking and remove drippings that will impede the free-flowing design of the system from the tray to the bucket.
 Ash, chunks of food, charcoal, and metal flakes from a rusting grill all contribute to blocked passages.

-- ALWAYS Use a food-grade degreaser and a wire brush to wash down the areas of your grill that have a layer of cooking grease to prevent flare-ups.
+- ALWAYS Use mild dish detergent and a wire brush to wash down the areas of your grill that have a layer of cooking grease to prevent flare-ups.

 - ALWAYS run your grill to a temperature above 400°F to burn off any degreaser and cooking residue on the grilling surfaces prior to cooking or smoking.

 NOTE: if you mostly smoke on our grill at low temperatures you may not need to clean and degrease the entire grill between every cook but be mindful of going from many low-temperature cooks to a hot grill without an inspection and cleaning.